0x00

 ; whoami

-I started out reverse engineering video games and poking at process memory, which led me to learn C++ and write my own tools.
+I learned to code by reverse engineering video games: reading and patching process memory, picking up C++, and writing my own tools.
 By high school I was contributing to an open-source MMORPG server project and running a busy server of my own.
 Every bit of it for the love of building things, years before anyone paid me for it.

 Zak Farrington